-The APS Office of International Affairs urges all APS units to consider the needs of our international colleagues who nearly 25% of the Society’s non-student membership and whose numbers continue to grow.
+The APS Office of International Affairs urges all APS units to consider the needs of our international colleagues who constitute 22% of the Society’s membership and whose numbers continue to grow.
 We stand ready to assist you in pursuing your unit’s international connections and interests.
 We welcome your involvement with some of our existing programs and encourage you to share with us any initiatives that you believe would prove beneficial to the international physics community.

 India-U.S. Travel Program